microsoft/promptflow/docs/how-to-guides/quick-start.md

 ```

-Click the trace url printed, you will see a trace UI which help you understand what's the actual llm call heppend behind the scenes.
+If you click the trace URL printed, you will see a trace UI which helps you understand the actual LLM call that happened behind the scenes.
 ![trace_ui](../media/how-to-guides/quick-start/flow_test_trace_ui.png)